sudarshanred05/multitenant/README.md

 For support and questions:
 - Create an issue in the GitHub repository
-- Check the documentation in the `docs/` folder
+- Check this README.md for comprehensive documentation
-- Review API examples in `docs/api-examples.md`
+- Review the API endpoints and examples listed above

 ## 🙏 Acknowledgments